-Here we conduct the first systematic review of cognition research (primarily learning) on non-avian reptiles the 40 years.
-A systematic review uses search select relevant studies to be included in the review (Stevens, 2001 cited by McGowan & Sampson, 2005; Higgins & Green, 2011).
+Here we conduct the first systematic review of cognition research (primarily learning) on non-avian reptiles over the last 40 years.
+A systematic review uses standardized and transparent search methods to select relevant studies to be included in the review (Stevens, 2001 cited by McGowan & Sampson, 2005; Higgins & Green, 2011).
+Multiple databases are searched and all articles are screened for relevance and inclusion based on well-defined criteria, making it less likely to miss important research and reducing biased representation of existing work.
 Our aim was to present a detailed overview of the learning research done in reptiles since Burghardt (1978).
-We want our review as a guide to foster improvements . a number of fruitful future research endeavours sure to inspire novel research questions.
+We want our review to be thorough and as comprehensive as possible functioning as a guide of existing research to foster improvements that enhance future work.
+We identify a number of fruitful future research endeavours that are sure to inspire novel research questions in reptilian cognitive ecology.

+I. Systematic Review and Literature Compilation

-e searched Web of Knowledge, Scopus, ProQuest Dissertation & Theses Global and Papers Library, GoogleScholar, PubMed and ScienceDirect for publications on learning (using the keywords ‘learning’, ‘cognition’, ‘behaviour’, ‘choice’ and ‘discrimination’) conducted in any non-avian reptile species (using the keyword ‘reptile’).
+We searched Web of Knowledge, Scopus, ProQuest Dissertation & Theses Global and Papers Library, GoogleScholar, PubMed and ScienceDirect for publications on learning (using the keywords ‘learning’, ‘cognition’, ‘behaviour’, ‘choice’ and ‘discrimination’) conducted in any non-avian reptile species (using the keyword ‘reptile’).
 To focus our search on relevant publications only, we excluded publications based on the keywords ‘bird’, ‘mammal’, ‘fish’, ‘fossil’, ‘parasite’, ‘frog’, ‘insect’, ‘morph’ and ‘chemi’ (for all keywords we accounted for differences in spelling).
 We identified a total of 35,209 records of which 1,741 were duplicates and 199 articles were selected based on title.
-On these 199 articles we conducted a backward literature search which produced an additional 85 records (75 original works, 10 reviews) and a forward search identifying a further 21 records (all original studies) to affirm completeness of the initial search.
+On these 199 articles we conducted a backward literature search of their references which produced an additional 85 records (75 original works, 10 reviews) and a forward search (citations to these articles) identifying a further 21 records (all original studies) to affirm completeness of the initial search.
 We then screened the abstracts of the 305 (199 initially found plus 85 from the backwards search and 21 from the forward search) papers and identified 164 papers for full-text screening.
-During full-text screening we looked for a description of any learning experiment (learning task = “The acquisition of a novel behaviour, novel behaviour-sequence or novel application of existing behaviour” such as general associative learning, spatial learning, discrimination learning, avoidance learning, reinforcement learning, social or motor learning taste aversion, conditioning, habituation or maze learning; Shettleworth, 2009). final sample included 91 studies.
+During full-text screening we looked for a description of any learning experiment (learning task = “The acquisition of a novel behaviour, novel behaviour-sequence or novel application of existing behaviour” such as general associative learning, spatial learning, discrimination learning, avoidance learning, reinforcement learning, social or motor learning, taste aversion, conditioning, habituation or maze learning; Shettleworth, 2009).
+After further scrutinizing papers based on their abstract our final sample included 91 studies.

 We grouped findings from different species together under seven cognitive umbrella terms: avoiding aversive stimuli, spatial cognition, learning during foraging, quality and quantity discrimination, responding to change, solving novel problems, social learning and memory similar to previous work by Burghardt (1978), Shettleworth (2009) and Wilkinson and Huber (2012).
 Some studies might fall under more than one category of learning and, from each study, only relevant information is presented within a section.
 With this approach we were able to link results from different species and highlight methodological innovations and shortcomings.
+We present the full table of relevant studies on non-avian reptiles in Table S1, Appendix I, and below we provide a discussion of this work relevant to each category of learning we defined above.

 40 years of studying learning in reptiles